Ken Dodd: Early career

-His first known appearance on radio was in Variety Fanfare (Ronnie Taylor, Hulme Hippodrome) made by the BBC in Manchester in 1950–1952.
+Before becoming a full-time professional performer, mostly on stage, his first known appearance on radio was in Variety Fanfare (producer: Ronnie Taylor, venue: Hulme Hippodrome) made by the BBC in Manchester in 1950–1952.

 He said he gained his big break at age 26 when, in September 1954, he made his professional show-business debut as Professor Yaffle Chucklebutty, Operatic Tenor and Sausage Knotter at the Nottingham Empire.
 He later said, "Well at least they didn't boo me off".

 He continued to tour variety theatres up and down the UK, and in 1955 he appeared at Blackpool, where, in the following year, he had a part in Let's Have Fun.
 His performance at the Central Pier was part of a comedy revue with Jimmy James and Company.
 Also on the same bill were Jimmy Clitheroe and Roy Castle.
 Dodd first gained top billing at Blackpool in 1958.

 Comedy

 Dodd was described as "the last great music hall entertainer".
 His stand-up comedy style was fast and relied on the rapid delivery of one-liner jokes.
 He said that his comic influences included other Liverpool comedians like Arthur Askey, Robb Wilton, Tommy Handley and the "cheeky chappy" from Brighton, Max Miller.

+In a radio interview in 2002 he recalled how he was very happy to meet Max Miller while they were performing on the same radio show recorded live at Hulme Hippodrome (probably, The Show Goes On, 1955) saying: “I once had the honour of being on the same bill, on the radio show as Max Miller, ‘the' Max Miller, the man, the grand-daddy of all comedians, was on that bill and I was on with Max Miller and he was a lovely man.
+Very happy days, the Hulme Hippodrome.”

 He interspersed the comedy with occasional songs, both serious and humorous, in an incongruously fine light baritone voice, and with his original speciality, ventriloquism.
 Part of his stage act featured the Diddy Men ("diddy" being Scouse slang for "small").
-At first an unseen joke conceived as part of Dodd's imagination, they later appeared on stage, usually played by children.
+At first an unseen joke conceived as part of Dodd's imagination, they later appeared on stage, usually played by children or puppets.